pomelyu/MLFinal/README.md

 ```
 [1] Linear SVM with 5-fold validation in C = [1 0.1 0.01 0.001 0.0001].
+[4] Linear SVM using downsampling with 5-fold validation
+[7] Gaussian kernel SVM using downsampling with 5-fold validation

 [R] to read training data.
 If data already in ./save/, just use it.
 [T] to read test data.
 If data already in ./save/, just use it.